loginom/loginom-help-en-omegat/data/processors/control/cycle.md

 > **Important**: In some cases parallel processing is not allowed.
 For example, if access to the data source that does not support parallel requests is required for each iteration.

-**Add iteration identifiers**: the flag enables to add the "Iteration identifier" field to the output table where the number of the iteration at which the row has been created is specified for each row.
+**Add iteration identifiers**: the checkbox enables to add the "Iteration identifier" field to the output table where the number of the iteration at which the row has been created is specified for each row.

-**Ignore errors**: the flag disables interruption of the loop execution in the case of errors detection.
+**Ignore errors**: the checkbox disables interruption of the loop execution in the case of errors detection.

 **Loop variable** is a variable to which the current iteration number is assigned during the loop execution.
 Iterations are numbered from 0.
 The variable is selected from a list of variables of the input ports of the looped node.